strets123/frictionless-pres/PITCHME.md

 * Update apis for the data from data packages with <a href="http://okfnlabs.org/blog/2014/09/11/data-api-for-data-packages-with-dpm-and-ckan.html" target="_blank">CKAN datastore</a>
 * Data package distribution with <a href="http://okfnlabs.org/projects/dpm/" target="_blank">dpm</a>

+#### Similar tools and standards

+* [json_normalize](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.io.json.json_normalize.html) is part of the Pandas library and does a similar kind of json normalisation
+* Trifacta Wrangler (successor to data wrangler) provides numerous methods for data wrangling and code generation
+* [odo](http://odo.pydata.org/en/latest/) from continuum provides a similar interface to tabulator but the underlying [datashape](https://github.com/blaze/datashape/blob/master/docs/source/overview.rst) schema system is less extensible and more minimal.

 ---
 # Summary